LaboratoryOpticsBiosciences/bioimageloader/README.md

 **_bioimageloader_ provides**

 1. collections of interfaces for popular and public bioimage datasets
-2. [albumentations], which is the most popular and powerful image augmentation library, as a image augmentation library
+2. image augmentation using [albumentations], which is the most popular and powerful image augmentation library (for 2D images) at the time of writing.
 3. compatibility with [scikit-learn], [tensorflow], and [pytorch]